John Neale Pleydell Nott

 After several years unemployment Nott commanded the Exeter 64 at the Battle of Ushant on 27 July 1778, and when she was docked for a refit he joined the Centaur 74 in the following spring, serving in the Channel fleet retreat of August 1779, and at the detention of the Dutch convoy on 31 December.

-He married Catherine Andrews of Lower Grosvenor Street, London, and had issue three sons and two daughters in addition to three children who died in infancy.
+He married Catherine Andrews of Lower Grosvenor Street, London, on 29 June 1766 at St. George’s, Hanover Square, and had issue three sons and two daughters in addition to three children who died in infancy.
 His eldest son John entered the Navy and died a lieutenant at Jamaica of yellow fever aged 23 in 1794, his second son, Edward Nott, entered the Clergy, and his third son George entered the Navy and died a midshipman of yellow fever aged 17 in 1795.
 A grandson, John Neale Nott rose to the rank of captain.
 His address was given as Bath.